-- Zeta has moved back over the Gulf of Mexico and is in the process of re-organizing. - Zeta is forecast to strengthen back into a hurricane tonight and remain a hurricane as it approaches Louisiana. - Zeta will be moving quickly to the northeast on Wednesday night at the time of landfall, with the center likely making its closest approach to Florida as it tracks across southern Alabama early Thursday morning. - However, impacts will occur well away from the center, particularly to the east of landfall as Zeta is likely to be lopsided. - Tropical Storm Warnings are in effect for Escambia, Santa Rosa, and Okaloosa Counties. - If tropical storm force winds were to occur, it would most likely be late Wednesday night into early Thursday. - Storm Surge Warnings are in effect from the Alabama/Florida border to Navarre Beach, including Pensacola Bay. - Storm surge of 2-4' is forecast for the western Panhandle and 1-3' eastward towards Cedar Key on Wednesday. - Dangerous rip currents and beach erosion are expected with wave heights 8-12' along the western Panhandle. - Heavy rainfall is possible across the Panhandle Tuesday Afternoon-Thursday.
-1-3" of rain is likely, but locally higher amounts of 4-6" are possible.
-Flash flooding and minor river flooding are possible with the higher totals. - A few tornadoes are possible in outer bands across the Panhandle, particularly Wednesday night.
+- Zeta has re-organized and re-strengthened overnight into a Category 1 Hurricane. - Further strengthening is possible, and Zeta is now forecast to make landfall in Louisiana as a Category 2 Hurricane. - Zeta will be moving quickly to the northeast on Wednesday night at the time of landfall, with the center likely making its closest approach to Florida as it tracks across southern Alabama overnight. - However, impacts will occur well away from the center, particularly to the east of landfall as Zeta is likely to be lopsided. - Tropical Storm Warnings are in effect for Escambia, Santa Rosa, Okaloosa, Walton, and Holmes. - If tropical storm force winds were to occur, it would most likely be tonight into early Thursday. - Storm Surge Warnings are in effect from the Alabama/Florida border to Navarre Beach, including Pensacola Bay. - Storm surge of 2-4' is forecast for the western Panhandle and 1-3' eastward towards Cedar Key on Wednesday. - Dangerous rip currents and beach erosion are expected with wave heights 8-15' along the western Panhandle. - Heavy rainfall is possible across the Panhandle through Thursday.
+1-2" of rain is likely, but locally higher amounts of 4-6" are possible.
+Flash flooding and minor river flooding are possible with the higher totals. - A few tornadoes are possible in outer bands across the Panhandle, possibly beginning this afternoon and continuing into tonight.
 There is currently a Slight Risk (Level 2 of 5) of severe weather.
-Tornado watches may be issued. - The next briefing packet will be issued Wednesday morning.
+Tornado watches may be issued later this morning or afternoon.

+The next briefing packet will be issued at 11 AM ET/10 AM CT.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.